farzmehr/ELK-Stack/README.md

 # ELK-Stack Deployment on Microsoft Azure Virtual Network

-Deployment of an ELK-stack server on a docker-container to monitor load-balanced instances of the Damn Vulnerable Web Application (DVWA) docker-containers via Filebeat and Metricbeat.
+Deployment of an ELK-stack server on a Docker container to monitor load-balanced instances of the Damn Vulnerable Web Application (DVWA) Docker containers via Filebeat and Metricbeat.

 ## Automated ELK Stack Deployment